antonfirsov/docs/2023/10-Oct/the-convenience-of-system-text-json/the-convenience-of-system-text-json.md

 There are a few highlights to call out with this implementation.

-- `JsonDocument` isn't integrated with `HttpClient` in the same way as `JsonSerializer` but it doesn't really matter. `JsonNode.ParseAsync` is happy to accept a `Stream` from `HttpClient` and there is no one-liner that makes sense for `JsonDocument`.
+- `JsonNode` isn't integrated with `HttpClient` in the same way as `JsonSerializer` but it doesn't really matter. `JsonNode.ParseAsync` is happy to accept a `Stream` from `HttpClient` and there is no one-liner that makes sense for `JsonNode`.
 - The DOM API can return `null` from a key-value request, like from `doc["not-a-propertyname-in-this-schema"]`.
-- Generating JSON with `JsonDocument` is delightful since you can use types and C# expressions while visualizing a nesting pattern that almost looks like JSON (if you squint).
+- Generating JSON with `JsonNode` is delightful since you can use types and C# expressions while visualizing a nesting pattern that almost looks like JSON (if you squint).

-> Bottom line: `JsonDocument` is a great API if you like the DOM access pattern or cannot generate types needed to use a serializer.
+> Bottom line: `JsonNode` is a great API if you like the DOM access pattern or cannot generate types needed to use a serializer.
 It is your default choice if you want the absolute quickest path to programmatically read and write JSON.
+It is ideally suited if you want to read, manipulate and write JSON documents.
+For read-only querying of JSON text you might want to consider using the faster `JsonDocument` instead.

 ## Utf8JsonReader